w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::caution Minimum active nomination threshold to earn rewards is dynamic

-Submitting a nomination intent does not guarantee staking rewards.
+Once again, submitting a nomination intent does not guarantee staking rewards.
 The stake of the top
 {{ polkadot: 22,500 :polkadot }}{{ kusama: 20,000  :kusama }} nominators is applied to the
 validators in the active set.
 To avail staking rewards, ensure that the number of tokens bonded is higher than the minimum active nomination.
 For more information, check the